 The goat cheese is tangy and is known for its distinct flavor.
 Like ricotta cheese, it is also creamy and has a similar texture with ricotta.

 If you need an alternative with a stronger flavor for your dish, then goat cheese is for you.
 You’ll need one part of your goat cheese for every one part of needed ricotta in your recipe.
-Goat cheese can also be a great choice for those who have sensitivity cow milk.
+Goat cheese can also be a great choice for those who have sensitivity to cow milk.

 Goat cheese has a stronger flavor than ricotta but both have similar texture and mouth finish.

 # 2 Parmesan

 Another dairy substitute, Parmesan cheese is a good alternative for your next lasagna dish.

 Because of its tendency to come off as dry, Parmesan cheese works best when mixed with other cheese variants like Mozzarella and Béchamel Sauce to bring out the same ricotta cheese feels in your lasagna.

 It doesn’t leave your lasagna dry and cracked at the surface.
 Instead, it adds a salty and nutty flavor to your lasagna dish making it a perfect alternative to ricotta cheese that could come off as too dry for some lasagna recipes.

 If you’re also a fan of ricotta’s grittiness but want to keep it down a notch, mixing Parmesan with some cottage cheese also works.